bytecodealliance/component-docs/component-model/examples/tutorial/jco/string-reverse/README.md

 # Simple WebAssembly `reverser` in JavaScript

-This folder contains a simple Javascript project can build into a WebAssembly binary.
+This folder contains a simple Javascript project that can be built into a WebAssembly binary.

 This is a `node` CLI and browser based example implementation of running a component that exports the `reverse` interface from a JavaScript application.